 Applicants initiate the registration process by submitting an application and the requested accompanying documents and fees.
-Information on how to initiate the process is available through the following: website, brochures, chapter outreach, via phone or email and occasionally through advertisements in immigrant newspapers.
+Information on how to initiate the process is available through the following: website, brochures, chapter outreach, via phone or email and information sessions.
 OACETT reviews its information annually for accuracy and readability.